leonorpw/ucvs/README.md

     The comments for every setting should explain everything you need to know.
  - If you want to use the Silk reward system (Silkroad Online Servers only), you should first check if you have the dbo.CGI_WebPurchaseSilk stored procedure fixed or not!
     If you didn't, you can find the query used to do so in /UCVS/fixes/CGI_WebPurchaseSilk.sql

+Troubleshooting:
+ - When using top100arena.com you have to append "?postback=" to your "Incentive Postback"-URL in the Server Settings.

 FAQ: